wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/get-started-with-powerapps/includes/7-summary-cleanup.md

 Congratulations on creating your first app with PowerApps!

-In this module, you learned how to create an app from data in a Microsoft Excel workbook.
+In this module, you discovered what PowerApps can do for your business and the building blocks of creating your first app.
+You then created an app from data in a Microsoft Excel workbook.

-You explored how PowerApps can help make your business more efficent.

-In the next module, you'll customize an app by adding controls.
+Additionally, you learned that:

+- To create, share, and administer your apps, you will use web.powerapps.com, the PowerApps Studio, and the PowerApps Admin Center.
+- The power of PowerApps comes from the ability to connect to related technologies in your business.
+Examples of these are Common Data Service, Microsoft Flow, Microsoft SharePoint, and other data sources.
+- You can create an app by using several different methods.
+Some of these methods include from a template, a data source (like Microsoft SharePoint), or a blank canvas.